 Sanctioned formats are split into two categories: Constructed and Limited.
-Constructed formats include Standard, Block Constructed, Extended, Modern, Vintage, and Legacy.
+Constructed formats include Standard, Block Constructed, Modern, Vintage, and Legacy.
 Limited formats include Sealed Deck and Booster Draft.

 If you're ready for something really different, check out the official rules for the Two-Headed Giant multiplayer variant.

 Click on a category name on for more information about what each format has to offer you!

 In a Constructed format, you build your deck in advance, using the cards in your collection.
 A Constructed deck must have a minimum of 60 cards, with no more than four copies of any card (excluding basic lands).
 With so many different Magic cards in existence, one of the main variations in Constructed play is what cards are legal to have in your deck in a given format.